The Waves will open their season on Feb. 17 against St. Joseph's.

 Baseball vs. San Francisco

-Hirtensteiner is the 17th head coach in the program's storied history after taking over for Steve Rodriguez.
+Hirtensteiner is the 17th head coach in the program's storied history after taking over for Steve Rodriguez prior to the 2016 season

-During his time as an assistant, Hirtensteiner's responsibilities included serving as hitting instructor, coaching third base and working with the outfielders.
+During his time as an assistant, Hirtensteiner's responsibilities included serving as hitting instructor, coaching third base (which he continues to do) and working with the outfielders.
 He also organized Pepperdine's fundraising efforts and the Malibu Baseball School.
 During Hirtensteiner's 17 seasons as an assistant, Pepperdine posted an overall record of 578-423 (.577), won six WCC regular-season crowns and advanced to the postseason 11 times.

 Tabbed the WCC's Player of the Year in 1989, Hirtensteiner was an eighth-round draft pick by the California Angels.